ognjendrazic/FastNotes/README.md

 - Create new notes
 - View a list of existing notes
 - Open and read individual notes
-- Login/Signup with Supabase Authentication
+- Login/Signup with Supabase Authentication (Email and Password)
+- Notes are stored in database (postgress via supabase) based on user.id

 ## Tech Stack